catherinestorm/mr_druggable_genome_pd/README.md

 done < exposure_data.txt
 ```

-9. As a quality control step, rerun the analysis for all genes reaching significance using a clumping threshold of 0.001.
+9. Rerun the analysis for all significant genes using the clumping threshold r2 = 0.001.
 ```bash
 while read EXPOSURE_DATA; do
     while read OUTCOME; do